Analyticsphere/analyticsPiplelines/README.md

     -   *`ENTRYPOINT ["R",`* ... calls a plumber method using R. Be sure to change \<your_api.r\> to the name of your R file.
 Run R code.
 Code must use plumber API commands and be inside of a function.

     -   *`RUN gsutil cp` ...* Copies all of the files in the "output" folder of the instance to folder in a Google Storage Bucket named *test_analytics_bucket_jp*.
 The directory in the bucket is given a unique time stamp.
 For more information about running `gcloud` and `gsutil` commands within Cloud Run, look [here](https://cloud.google.com/run/docs/tutorials/gcloud).
+For more information about setting up a Google Storage Bucket, look [here](https://cloud.google.com/storage/docs/discover-object-storage-console). *test_analytics_bucket_jp* is a bucket that I made for this example.

 <!-- -->